Mini-lives: how to see the world without taking a day of vacation

 If you have a lease, you’re most likely not allowed to sublet under the terms of your lease.
 Some people are lucky enough to have a landlord that doesn’t mind, and others are willing to simply take the (unlikely) risk that there will be consequences beyond a couple of dirty dishes and some missing Q-tips.
 (I am not a lawyer, and take such risks at your own…risk).

 Finding a place to stay during your mini-life is a little more flexible.
-Most major cities have a decent market of furnished apartments that can be found with a quick Google search, and of course AirBNB and HomeAway have places to stay almost anywhere.
+Most major cities have a decent market of furnished apartments that can be found with a quick Google search, and of course AirBNB (get $40 off your first stay with my AirBNB coupon) and HomeAway have places to stay almost anywhere.

 One strategy I have used is to spend my first week at a hostel, roam around the city and talk to other expats to get an idea of the best ways to find housing, and then find a place.
 This is a notably more time-consuming and stressful strategy, but I wouldn’t recommend against it.